 In Summer 2020, the group released their 1st full-length album, einsatZ.

 The group changed their sound drastically, completely putting behind them their unique rap-rock sound and embracing generic J-pop and K-Pop to have an edgier and trendier vibe.

-einsatZ was a pretty ambitious 1st album for ŹOOĻ that have a clear, distinct sound from all other units in the IDOLiSH7 franchise but have yet to define their own “trademark” sound.
+einsatZ was a pretty ambitious 1st album for ŹOOĻ that has a clear, distinct sound from all other units in the IDOLiSH7 franchise but has yet to define their own “trademark” sound.

 The shift to K-pop didn’t sound that good but there were a couple of new songs – 4 ROAR and Ache – that stood out and showcased the talents on the vocal end that this group has.